Spiritual, Moral, Social and Cultural Development

-At William Murdoch Primary School the promotion of pupils’ spiritual, moral, social and cultural education is considered to be a whole school issue.
-Spiritual, moral, social and cultural (SMSC) development is promoted not only through all the subjects of the curriculum, but also through the ethos of the school and through the development of positive attitudes and values.
+At William Murdoch Primary School the promotion of pupils’ spiritual, moral, social and cultural (SMSC) education is considered to be a whole school issue.
+SMSC development is promoted not only through all of the subjects within the curriculum, but also through the ethos of the school and through the development of positive attitudes and values.

 Our children are given opportunities for SMSC development in order to help develop self-confidence, motivation and an understanding of their rights and responsibilities within our diverse society.

-This involves the growth of their sense of self, their unique potential, their understanding of their strengths and weaknesses, and their willingness to achieve.
+This involves the growth of pupils’ sense of self, their unique potential, their understanding of their strengths and weaknesses, and their willingness to achieve.
 As their curiosity about themselves and their place in the world increases, they try to answer for themselves some of life’s fundamental questions.
-This is achieved through:-
+This is achieved through:

 RE curriculum lessons